kunitoki/LuaBridge3/Manual.md

 } // namespace luabridge
 ```

-To make sure the library can work without exceptions enabled, if for some reason the push and get of the value on/from the lua stack cannot be performed, it is mandatory to return a `Result` object that can be constructed from a `std::error_code`.
+To make sure the library can work without exceptions enabled, if for some reason the push and get of the value on/from the lua stack cannot be performed, it is mandatory to return a `luabridge::Result` object that can be constructed from a `std::error_code`.
 It also good practice to resotre the stack to it's original state in case of failures:

 ```cpp
 namespace luabridge {